 The public has been trending pro-life in recent years.
+Technology is one reason why: baby pictures in the womb are convincing.
 This has upset the abortion industry, forcing them to develop new strategies.
 One preferred tactic is to include abortion-inducing drugs in public policies that allow for contraception.